About

 Amja “Touching Freedom”, a celebration of becoming

 That “yes” became the start of my reclamation.
-Painting helped me listen to my inner child and soothe the parts of me silenced by coercive control — what I call The Intangible Proof of Domestic Abuse.
+Painting helped me listen to my inner child and reconnect with parts of myself quietened by coercive control, what I later came to name as the intangible proof of domestic abuse.

 Amja at University of Westminster after guest speaking for the National Federation of Women’s Institute's' "No More Violence Against Women" campagine.
 Photo: Lewis Patrick